bukot/tintintoril/README.md

 					match that will only rep the spells you can't cast with that class see the alias's at the end of that file for more information

-					added var class <classname> to each class file and included the class files here.
+					added var class &#60;classname&#62; to each class file and included the class files here.

 ----------------------------------------------------------------------------------